MicrosoftDocs/win32/desktop-src/MsCS/cluster-clussvcheartbeattimeout.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '7847386f-e631-4433-b0ee-2d672e82ef4e'
+ms.assetid: 7847386f-e631-4433-b0ee-2d672e82ef4e
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["ClusSvcHeartbeatTimeout Failover Cluster ,for clusters", "ClusSvcHeartbeatTimeout Failover Cluster"]
+- ClusSvcHeartbeatTimeout Failover Cluster ,for clusters
+- ClusSvcHeartbeatTimeout Failover Cluster
 topic_type:
 - apiref
 api_name:
 - ClusSvcHeartbeatTimeout
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # ClusSvcHeartbeatTimeout

 \[This property is no longer available for use as of Windows Server 2012.\]

 This property is not supported.

 **Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003:  **

 Used by the cluster network driver to specify the maximum number of seconds allowed before a non-communicating [node](nodes.md) is considered to be offline and unavailable as a resource to the [*cluster*](c-gly.md#-wolf-cluster-gly).